Patricia Neal: Early life and education

 Neal was born in Packard, Whitley County, Kentucky, to William Burdette Neal and Eura Mildred (née Petrey) Neal.
 She had two siblings.

 Neal grew up in Knoxville, Tennessee, where she attended Knoxville High School, and studied drama at Northwestern, where she was a member of Pi Beta Phi sorority.
 At Northwestern, she was crowned Syllabus Queen in a campus-wide beauty pageant.
 She left Northwestern after talent scouts convinced her to leave for New York.

 Career

 Neal gained her first job in New York as an understudy in the Broadway production of the John Van Druten play The Voice of the Turtle.
 Next, she appeared in Lillian Hellman's Another Part of the Forest (1946), winning the 1947 Tony Award for Best Featured Actress in a Play, in the first presentation of the Tony awards.

-Neal made her film debut with Ronald Reagan in John Loves Mary, followed by another role with Reagan in The Hasty Heart in 1949.
-Her work in The Fountainhead, which also came out in 1949, coincided with her affair with married co-star Gary Cooper; she also worked with him again in Bright Leaf (1950).
+Neal made her film debut with Ronald Reagan in John Loves Mary in 1949, followed by another role with Reagan in The Hasty Heart the same year.
+Her work in The Fountainhead, which was released in 1949, coincided with her affair with married co-star Gary Cooper; she worked with him again in Bright Leaf (1950).